-We have also considered the possibility that our model BLR is simply too large for our particular continuum normalisation.
-The mean response timescale for broad $H\beta$ for the fiducial BLR model, determined from the centroid of the 1-d responsivity-weighted response function $R{\rm RW}$, is ≈ 41 lightdays.
-This is $\approx 20\%$ larger than the average continuumemission-line delay of 35 ± 1.7 days determined for broad $H\beta$ (using our mock driving ionizing continuum) over the 13 yr ground-based monitoring campaign of NGC 5548.
-While a smaller outer boundary will act to reduce the responsivity-weighted radius of the BLR, and consequently reduce the possible effect of geometric dilution (Goad and Korista 2014), it has a number of undesirable consequences.
-First and foremost, the emission-line luminosity is reduced.
-For the fiducial bowl-shaped BLR, a factor 2 reduction in the BLR outer radius equates to a factor ≈ 2 reduction in the emission-line luminosity for broad $H\beta$.
-The luminosities of other emission-lines will also be reduced though by differing amounts.
-Secondly, photoionization model calculations suggest that for most emission lines, gas at larger radii (or equivalently lower ionizing photon fluxes) will have the largest responsivity (see Figure 1, lower panel, for $H\beta$).
+panel, for H β).
 Thus the emission-line responsivity in the absence of geometric dilution, when averaged over the BLR cloud distribution, will tend to decrease if we remove those contributions to the line responsivity arising from gas at large BLR radii.
-This is especially important for the geometry considered here because as we have already shown $(\S3.2)$, there is little geometric dilution.
+This is especially important for the geometry considered here because as we have already shown (Section 3.2), there is little geometric dilution.
 Thus for the fiducial BLR geometry, the variability amplitude of a particular line in response to continuum variations is determined almost exclusively by the emission-line responsivity for that line.
 Note that if the local responsivity is small, the amplitude of the variations would be similarly small (for the same driving continuum), regardless of how compact the BLR is.

 Figure 4 panel (iv) illustrates the effect of truncating the outer BLR at a radius of 50 light-days.
-Removing the high responsivity gas at large BLR radii reduces the emission line luminosity, the emission-line delay and its timeaveraged responsivity.
-Thus when compared to the fiducial model (Figure 2 panel (iv)), the broad emission-line is less luminous (by a factor ≈ 2), arises from a more compact region (23.1 < $R{\rm RW}$ (light-days) < 25.6), and has a smaller amplitude response in the line (< $\eta{\rm eff} >= 0.42$ c.f.
-0.51).
-Once again, these results indicate the deep connection between L, $R{\rm RW}$ and η .
+Removing the high-responsivity gas at large BLR radii reduces the emission-line luminosity, the emission-line delay, and its time-averaged responsivity.
+Thus when compared to the fiducial model (Fig. 2 panel iv), the broad emission-line is less luminous (by a factor ≈ 2), arises from a more comparet region [23.1 < $R{\rm RW}$ (light-days) < 25.6], and has a smaller amplitude response in the line ($\langle \eta{\rm eff} \rangle = 0.42$ cf. 0.51).
+Once again, these results indicate the deep connection between L, $R{\rm RW}$, and η .

-We next compare this truncated BLR with one of the same size and outer radius, but different radial surface emissivity distributions F(r) arising from different mappings of r onto $\Phi{\rm H}$.
-When compared with Figure 4 panel (iii), the truncated BLR has a lower amplitude response in the line, because for this line, the more responsive gas which is normally found at lower ionizing photon fluxes (i.e. larger BLR radii) has now been removed.
+We next compare this truncated BLR with one of the same size and outer radius, but different radial surface emissivity distributions F(r) arising from different mappings of r on to $\Phi{\rm H}$.
+When compared with Fig. 4 panel (iii), the truncated BLR has a lower amplitude response in the line, because for this line, the more responsive gas which is normally found at lower ionizing photon fluxes (i.e. larger BLR radii) has now been removed.

-That the emission-line luminosity, characteristic size and responsivity are intimately connected and cannot be treated in isolation is again evident.
-Altering the models to address just one of these can adversely effect the others.
-These connections should provide strong constraints on BLR models, as well as help break the degeneracies inherent in the interpretation of emission line transfer functions.
+That the emission-line luminosity, characteristic size, and responsivity are intimately connected and cannot be treated in isolation is again evident.
+Altering the models to address just one of these can adversely affect the others.
+These connections should provide strong constraints on BLR models, as well as help break the degeneracies inherent in the interpretation of emission-line transfer functions.
 Consideration of additional emission lines will further strengthen these tensions.